agera-edc/DataSpaceConnector/samples/04.3-open-telemetry/README.md

 ## Using another monitoring backend

 Other monitoring backends can be plugged in easily with OpenTelemetry.
-For instance, if you want to use Azure Application Insights instead of Jaeger, you can replace the OpenTelemetry Java Agent by the [Application Insights Java Agent](https://docs.microsoft.com/azure/azure-monitor/app/java-in-process-agent#download-the-jar-file) instead, which has to be stored in the root folder of this sample as well.
+For instance, if you want to use Azure Application Insights instead of Jaeger, you can replace the OpenTelemetry Java Agent with the [Application Insights Java Agent](https://docs.microsoft.com/azure/azure-monitor/app/java-in-process-agent#download-the-jar-file), which has to be stored in the root folder of this sample as well.
 The only additional configuration required are the `APPLICATIONINSIGHTS_CONNECTION_STRING` and `APPLICATIONINSIGHTS_ROLE_NAME` env variables:

 ```yaml
   consumer: